ViktorStoichev/SmartSwap/README.md

 - **React** (with hooks and functional components)
 - **React Router** for navigation
 - CSS modules (or plain CSS) for styling
-- Custom hooks and context for global state management (if used)
+- Custom hooks and context for global state management

 ### Backend